oeb25/msc-thesis/Mist/Automatic folding of isorecursive structures.md

 tags: chapter
 ---

+**Chapter status:**

+- Almost completely rewritten since last time.
+- The foundation [[Folding tree structure]] should be mostly complete.
+Contains a lot of definitions, lemmas, proof, and examples.
+I tried to motivate everything, and not just be a list of "this and then this and then ...", so any comment on flow would be appreciated.
+- The analysis [[Folding analysis]] is started and written up until [[Semantics]] which for the moment contains a definition without explanation; this is the next step.

+---

 In Mist, types such as `struct`s and `enum`s are named, allowing them to be referenced inside other types, in function arguments, and local variables (see [[Types in Mist]]).
 In addition to being a collection of fields, they can also carry logical properties with `invariant`s.
 From a programmer's perspective, these fields and properties can be accessed at any point in the program, and the invariants can usually be assumed to hold without the need for any additional annotation.^[Note: Due to this, we say that the Mist source language has _transparent_ types, but it's not important.]

 This property, however, introduces an implicit guarantee about where and when the invariants of a type hold.
 This is tricky when we, for example, modify the internals of a struct in a sequence of operations, and part way through the mutation, the invariants only partially hold.